markvanaalst/SXA.Styleguide/README.md

 3. Build solution
 4. Make sure your license file is located under `C:\License\license.xml`
 5. Run `docker-compose up -d`

+6. If your local IIS is listening on port 443, you'll need to stop it for now.
+    ```
+    iisreset /stop
+    ```

+7. Add host file entries for the following
+    ```
+    127.0.0.1 mvp-cd.sc.localhost
+    127.0.0.1 mvp-cm.sc.localhost
+    127.0.0.1 mvp-id.sc.localhost
+    127.0.0.1 mvp.sc.localhost
+    ```

+8. Create a wildcard cert for the solution.
+Run this PowerShell script from the solution root:
+    ```ps1
+    Push-Location docker\traefik\certs
+    mkcert "*.sc.localhost"
+    Pop-Location
+    ```

-6. Browse to [http://localhost:44001/sitecore](http://localhost:44001/sitecore) and log in user the admin user
+9. Browse to [https://sxa.sc.local/sitecore](https://sxa.sc.local/sitecore) and log in user the admin user
-7. Open [http://localhost:44001/unicorn.aspx](http://localhost:44001/unicorn.aspx) and run the Unicorn sync
+10. Open [https://sxa.sc.local/unicorn.aspx](https://sxa.sc.local/unicorn.aspx) and run the Unicorn sync

-> You could also use the [whales-names NPM module](https://www.npmjs.com/package/whales-names) to sync the container with your local hosts file which enables you to browser the site by the container name (defaults to sxa.sc.local)
+> You could also use the [whales-names NPM module](https://www.npmjs.com/package/whales-names) to sync the container with your local hosts file which enables you to browser the site by the container name (defaults to dev.sc.local/styleguide)

 ## Development: Installing local develop environment